 16. Tell Us How You Go About Persuading Others To Your Point Of View.

 The interviewer wants to understand if as a department head you possess the ability to communicate your thoughts and make people believe in them.
-Explain some of the methods you utilize when presenting an agenda and seeking support.
+Explain some methods you utilize when presenting an agenda and seeking support.

 17. What Does Integrity Mean To You?